modflowpy/flopy/README.md

 * Added support for the MODFLOW Stream (STR), Streamflow-Routing (SFR2), Subsidence (SUB), and Subsidence and Aquifer-System Compaction Package for Water-Table Aquifers (SWT) Packages.
 * Mt3d model was redesigned based on recent changes to the Modflow model.
 Mt3d packages rewritten to support multi-species.
 Primary packages can be loaded (btn, adv, dsp, ssm, gcg).
 Array utilities modified to read some MT3D RARRAY formats.
 * Fixed array loading functionality for case when the CNSTNT value is zero.
 If CNSTNT is zero and is used as an array multiplier, it is changed to 1 (as done in MODFLOW).
-* Added support for reading binary files created by the HYDMOD Package (`HydmodObs` Class) in the `flopy.utils` submodule.
+* Added support for the MODFLOW HYDMOD (HYD) Package and reading binary files created by the HYDMOD Package (`HydmodObs` Class) in the `flopy.utils` submodule.
 * `flopy.utils.CellBudgetFile` returns a numpy recarray for list based budget data.
 Previously a dictionary with the `node` number and `q` were returned.
 The recarray will return the `node` number, `q`, and the `aux` variables for list based budget data.
 * Added travis-ci automated testing.